yousifman/prog5/README.md

-# prog3-2017-solution
+# prog4 shell

-This repo branch contains a solution for program 3 in nc state cg class 2017.
+This repo branch contains a shell for program 4 in nc state cg class 2020.

-It should remain private.